Harassment will happen at my startup and yours: Here’s how we prepare – TechCrunch

 Early on, a startup is a small group of (usually homogeneous) friends, and it’s uncomfortable to acknowledge that bad things could happen.
 It’s much easier to hope that building a team of stellar humans is enough.

-But, unfortunately, bad things do happen, because sometimes harassment is not as cut-and-dry as we are led to believe.
-Rather, harassment often grows from the complexities of human interactions– intent, perception, privilege and context, to name a few.
+But, unfortunately, bad things do happen, because sometimes harassment is not as cut-and-dried as we are led to believe.
+Rather, harassment often grows from the complexities of human interactions — intent, perception, privilege and context, to name a few.
 It can start with a few small jokes, a colleague who gets drunkenly inappropriate every Friday, or a team that never seems to hire anyone outside of their social circle.

 Then, things can escalate, and people start to realize that what they’re actually experiencing is a hostile work environment.
 Unfortunately, at that point, it’s really hard to right the ship because the company is suddenly 600 people and change gets harder as companies grow.